 - Allocation shall be avoided, if possible, by dividing the unit process into two or more sub-processes and collecting the environmental data related to these sub-processes. - 2.
-If allocation cannot be avoided, the inputs and outputs of the system shall be partitioned between its different products or functions in a way that reflects the underlying physical relationships between them; i.e. they should reflect the way in which the inputs and outputs are changed by quantitative changes in the products or functions delivered by the system.
-Ancillary activities (e.g. office or plant heating, lighting, etc.) shall be allocated to the overall service production.
-Environmental burden shall be allocated to the whole production on the basis of the actual production.
-Economic allocation shall not be used because of its sensitivity to market specific conditions.
-Any other allocation procedures based on physical or chemical characteristics must be specified in the EPD.
+If allocation cannot be avoided, the inputs and outputs of the system shall be partitioned between its different products or functions in a way that reflects the underlying physical relationships between them; i.e. they should reflect the way in which the inputs and outputs are changed by quantitative changes in the products or functions delivered by the system. - Where physical relationships alone cannot be established or used as the basis for allocation (or they are too time consuming), Table 1 shall be consulted for key processes.
+For processes not listed the most suitable allocation procedure shall be used and documented.